 Violence seems to shroud our whole planet at times.

-Some of us too are swallowed up by darkness, enshrouded by night.
+Some of us too are swallowed up by darkness, enshrouded by night, as happened to all of us this past year because of the pandemic.

 Some of us live in dysfunctional families.
 That too can be terrible darkness, though we may not recognize it.
 We may think that yelling and screaming are quite normal.